2024 GRANT APPLICATION

 Public and private organizations may apply for funding.
 Examples of public and private organizations include but are not limited to the following: local education agencies, non-profit agencies, city and county government agencies, faith-based organizations, institutions of higher education and for-profit agencies.

 Application information should be made available in February of each year on this website.
-Information will also be announced through WVDE Communication social media and other distribution channels.
+Information will also be announced through WVDE social media and other communication channels.

 Each local 21st CCLC grant application must describe information such as: